Second-Order Assortative Mixing in Social Networks: Seeking Possible Explanations

 \subsection{Power-Law Degree Distribution}

-While high degree nodes do not explain the high second order assortative mixing scores, the underlying heterogenous power-law structure of the networks was also considered as an explanation.
-To exclude this possibility we used the random link rewiring algorithm~\cite{Maslov04,zhou07b} to produce surrogate networks that preserve the degree distribution of the network under study.
-The process is as follows.
-Firstly we choose a pair of links at random.
-The links should have four different end nodes.
-Secondly we randomly rewire the two links between the four end nodes.
-We only accept rewired links if no duplicate link is generated and the network remains as a single component; otherwise we keep the original links.
-Then we repeat the above two steps a sufficiently large number of times, usually a thousand times of the number of links in the network.
-This process does not change each node's degree and therefore preserves exactly the network's original degree distribution.
-The resulting network can be regarded as a randomised case of the original network.
+While high degree nodes do not explain the high second order assortative mixing scores, the underlying heterogeneous power-law structure of the networks was also a possible explanation.
+To exclude this possibility we used the random link rewiring algorithm~\cite{Maslov04,zhou07b} to produce surrogate networks by randomly rewiring links while preserving the exact degree distribution of the networks under study.

-Fig.~\ref{fig:3D}(D) illustrates the distribution of links as a function of $K_{max}$ and $K'_{max}$ for a randomised case of the \texttt{Scientist} network.
-The second-order assortative mixing in the original network disappears completely in the randomised case, where the second-order mixing appears to be modelled as uniform noise.
-This result shows that the second-order mixing is not constrained by a network's degree distribution, i.e.~networks with identical degree distribution could have hugely different mixing patterns both in the first-order~\cite{Maslov04,zhou07b} and in the second-order.
-It highlights the limitation of characterising network topology by degree distribution alone and the critical importance of appreciating other topological properties as well.
+Fig.~\ref{fig:3D}(D) illustrates the distribution of links as a function of $K_{max}$ and $K'_{max}$ in a randomly rewired version of the \texttt{Scientist} network.
+The second-order assortative mixing in the original network disappears completely in the randomised case..

+This result shows that the second-order mixing is {\em not} determined by a network's degree distribution, because two networks (the original and the randomised case) with the identical degree distribution show hugely different mixing patterns, both in the first-order~\cite{Maslov04,zhou07b} and in the second-order (see Fig.~\ref{fig:3D}).

+This result again demonstrates the limitation of characterising network topology by degree distribution alone, and highlights the critical importance of characterising a network's topology using multiple properties from different aspects.